CloudyKhan/bulk-metadata-extractor/README.md

 ### Options
 - `-d`: Specifies the directory containing files for metadata extraction.
 If not specified, the current directory is used by default.
 - `-o`: Specifies the name of the output file for saving extracted metadata.
 If not provided, metadata is displayed directly in the terminal.
+- `-w`: Specifies the creation of a text file containing a list of the document Creators/authors.

 ### Examples